 - 9.2.1.
 It is mutually agreed between the Parties that medical benefits will be offered solely through the San Diego County Schools Voluntary Employee Benefits Association (VEBA) throughout the life of this Agreement. - 9.2.2.
-The District will provide three (3) medical benefit plan options under the VEBA program to eligible unit members and eligible dependents: - 9.2.2.1.
-Kaiser Foundation Health Plan with a \$5.00 office copay and a \$5.00 co-pay prescription drug benefit. (effective January 1, 2007) This will replace the Kaiser Foundation Health Plan in place as of July 1, 2006. - 9.2.2.2.
-PacifiCare HMO Value Network 5 (effective January 1, 2007) This will replace the PacifiCare HMO Signature 5 plan in place as of July 1, 2006. - 9.2.2.3.
-PacifiCare POS Value Network 10 (Point of Service) (effective January 1, 2007) This will replace the PacifiCare Signature POS B10 plan in place as of July 1, 2006. - 9.2.3.
+The District will provide three (3) medical benefit plan options under the VEBA program to eligible unit members and eligible dependents:

+- 9.2.2.1.
+Kaiser Foundation Health Plan with a \$10.00 office copay and a \$10.00 co-pay prescription drug benefit. (effective January 1, 2011) This will replace the Kaiser Foundation Health Plan in place as of July 1, 2007. - 9.2.2.2.
+PacificCare Signature Value VEBA Performance HMO (effective January 1, 2011).
+This will replace the PacifiCare HMO Value Network 5 plan in place as of January 1, 2007. - 9.2.2.3.
+United Healthcare Choice Plus PPO (effective January 1, 2011).
+This will replace the PacifiCare POS Value Network 10 (Point of Service) (effective January 1, 2007). - 9.2.3.
 The District shall pay the full cost of the VEBA medical plan option selected.
 In the event that the Parties mutually agree to select an alternative benefits program, the District shall pay the full cost of the agreed-upon medical plan options.